kozharsky/kubernetes-docker-wordpress-1/readme.md

 ## Wordpress siteurl and home settings update

-To update those settings, you have to connect to mysql database and do update.
+To update those settings, you have to connect to mysql database and do an update.

+This is necessary if you are changing the domain name of the site.

 1. First need to find pod name, do kubectl get pods and find STACK-NAME-mysql-.... in a list for example "blog2-mysql-3322672421-4upkd"
 1. connect to db using